Home > Hub article > College – Making the Right Choice

 - Visit, visit again

-- If you visited on an open day, revisit when the college is in action
+- If you visited on an open day, try to revisit when the college is in action

 - Ask a lot of questions – no question is a stupid question or inappropriate